Saorr2/samanthaorr444/README.md

 ## Full-Stack Web Development

 I'm very passionate about creating accessible, fully functional, responsive, and interactive websites.
-As I continue to cultivate my skills as a web developer, my desire is to transition from a web developer to a software engineer, since I'd like to learn about applications and database softwares.
+As I continue to cultivate my skills as a web developer, my desire is to transition from a web developer to a software engineer, since I'd like to learn about applications and database software.

  ## ✍🏽 Contact Me
 - Samanthaorr4@gmail.com